navapbc/template-infra/docs/infra/set-up-networks.md

 # Set up networks

 The network setup process will configure and deploy network resources needed by other modules.
-In particular, for each AWS account, it will:
+In particular, for each network, it will:

 1. Create a nondefault VPC
 2. Create public subnets for publicly accessible resources such as the application load balancer, private subnets for the application service, and private subnets for the database.